 The loss of tertiary training programs, inadequate staffing budgets, lack of national standards, ignorance of international research linking well-staffed and well-supported school libraries with student literacy and learning and the loss of state school advisory services and their corporate knowledge are just some of the causes identified in the hearings.

-The government has three months (until 23 August) to respond to the recommendations.
-Ask your federal member to facilitate this.
+The government responded in November 2011 to the recommendations, yet crucial concerns have not been addressed.
+Ask your federal candidates to facilitate this.
 Ask your state member to address these issues.
 Every Australian student deserves a quality school library with a qualified teacher librarian.

 Further information for Parents at The Hub: Campaign for Quality School Libraries in Australia and at ALIA and ASLA’s School Libraries 2011 where another checklist can also be downloaded.

-Sources: AASL Advocacy Toolkit http://www.ala.org/ala/mgrps/divs/aasl/aaslissues/toolkits/whatparentsshould.cfm, K. C. Lance & D. V. Loertscher (2003) Powering achievement:School library media programs make a difference: The evidence 2nd ed.Hi Willow, Ontario School Library Association (n.d.)“How school library programs equal success for your child” and Wisconsin Department of Education (2006) Your child’s school library media center.
+Sources: AASL Advocacy Toolkit for parents at http://www.ala.org/ala/mgrps/divs/aasl/aaslissues/toolkits/whatparentsshould.cfm, K. C. Lance & D. V. Loertscher (2003) Powering achievement:School library media programs make a difference: The evidence 2nd ed.Hi Willow, Ontario School Library Association (n.d.)“How school library programs equal success for your child” and Wisconsin Department of Education (2006) Does your child’s school library media center meaure up?.

 *A teacher-librarian holds a recognised teaching qualification AND qualifications in librarianship, with curriculum and pedagogy knowledge combined with library and information management knowledge.